Multiple Sclerosis and Cannabis: What the Science Says About Cannabis, Spasticity and Pain

 The way these medical experts organized their review is important.
 When conducting this systematic analysis of cannabis research published since 1999, the Academies report categorized the weight of its conclusions based on a five-tiered “Levels of Evidence” scale: Level One, “Inconclusive,” delivered a verdict that there’s not enough available data; Levels 2 and 3 categorized study results as “Limited” or “Moderate,” respectively, meaning the evidence has potential.
 For findings on cannabis and MS symptoms to be rated at Level 4 as “Substantial” means “a firm conclusion can be made” supporting therapeutic effects but minor limitations exist.
 Level 5, “Conclusive,” means the findings had been proven beyond any doubt.

 While the Academies report reviewed only human studies and not animal models, there wasn’t a specific conclusion drawn about the effectiveness of medicines that only utilize cannabidiol (CBD), as opposed to those that have a combination THC, CBD and other cannabinoids.
-This suggests that MS patients would be wise to pursue full-spectrum plant medicines, with the American Academy of Neurology giving the green light in 2014 for clinicians to “offer oral cannabis extract for spasticity symptoms and pain.”
+This suggests that MS patients would be wise to pursue plant-derived medicines, with the American Academy of Neurology giving the green light in 2014 for clinicians to “offer oral cannabis extract for spasticity symptoms and pain.”
 Earlier observations from a 2008 study noted: “In particular, cannabidiol and the cannabinoic acids seem to be promising therapeutic tools, even though their sites of action are still not well understood.”

 More research into CBD and MS is ongoing.
 In Israel, there have been Phase One trials of a CBD-only drug dubbed “PTL101,” with results that “demonstrated the treatment’s safety and high performance,” according to Multiple Sclerosis News Today.